-Following up on our past reporting, we analyzed the latest data from the U.S. Consumer Product Safety Commission’s National Electronic Injury Surveillance System (NEISS).
+Following up on our past reporting in 2022 and 2021, we analyzed the latest data from the U.S. Consumer Product Safety Commission’s National Electronic Injury Surveillance System (NEISS).
 We hope this new information helps you understand the products and activities most commonly responsible for children's emergency room (E.R.) visits, as well as ways to keep children safe all summer long.

 We defined “summertime products” as items typically used during the summer months in and around the home, such as grills, fireworks, lawn care equipment, water toys, lawn games, and fixed installations like decks, pools, and patios.
 While these products can pose a risk to adults, they are particularly hazardous for children, who may not be aware of their potential dangers.

 Compared to the previous year's report findings (2021), the season of sun and play proved to be more hazardous than expected, especially for children.

 Last summer, over one million children went to ERs between June and August due to injuries from summertime products.
 In fact, children accounted for 30% of all ER visits between June and August.